It started with a slide: How the Red Sox-Orioles feud hit a fever pitch

-Nearly two weeks after beginning with an incident at second base, the bad blood between the Red Sox and Orioles still hasn't stopped.
+More than six weeks after an incident at second base, bad blood between the Red Sox and Orioles might still be festering.
 How did a questionable slide in Baltimore carry over into a war of brushback pitches and words in Boston?
+And what will happen when the teams square off in a four-game series starting Thursday night?

 April 21 -- The slide